AaronLin20010601/Todolist/README.md

 npm install
 ```

-3. When need to comiple and test via cmd, enter the following commands:
+3. When need to compile and test via cmd, enter the following commands:
 ```sh
 cd Todolist/Todolist_Frontend
 ```